cudmore/PyMapManager/docs/docs/index.md

 The PyMapManager server provides a web-based front-end to browse Map Manager annotations and images.
 The PyMapManager server also provides a [REST API][6] to retrieve Map Manager annotations and images from within your favorite programming environment.

-~~We have an [example server][client/server] to see this in action.
-Please note, this server is at an early development stage and might not always be available. ~~

 ### Browsing annotations

 <IMG SRC="mmserver_purejs.png">